elegant-h2020/ELEGANT-Planner/ocludify_ML_gnns/README.md

    - ```def split_on_teams(args)``` <br>

-      For each team, before I split it into kfolder and testfolder, I keep the name of the unique kerenls, and I compare them with the llvm ir files.
+      For each team, before I split it into kfolder and testfolder, I keep the name of the unique kernels, and I compare them with the llvm ir files.
 For every llvm ir file that have correspondence to the unique kernels of the team, I copy them to the corresponding team folder. <br>

       *(Create for each team the corresponding ir folder, based on its unique kernels).*